muratk3n/thirdwave/en/README.md

 ---

-According to the numbers then, it was not W, but Obama who invaded Afghanistan (Trump too a little, later)
+According to the numbers then, it was not W, but Obama who invaded Afghanistan (Trump too, a little, later)

 [CNN](https://youtu.be/Gw8sAMKDknA?t=11)